rcarmo/guerite/README.md

 # Guerite

+> _A guerite is a small, enclosed structure used for temporary or makeshift purposes, while a [watchtower](https://github.com/containrrr/watchtower) is a tall, elevated structure used for permanent or sturdy purposes._

-Guerite watches Docker containers that carry a specific label, pulls their base images when updates appear, and restarts the containers.
+Guerite is a [watchtower](https://github.com/containrrr/watchtower) alternative that watches Docker containers that carry a specific label, pulls their base images when updates appear, and restarts the containers.
 It talks directly to the Docker API and can reach a local or remote daemon.

 ## Requirements